zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Increased probability of rival event happening on 5% on each activity level
 - Increased base delay for air superiority fighter (300->600 seconds) and CAS support (300->450 seconds) to give rebels more room for air/heavy vehicles usage
 - Medics will fully heal on revive, non-medics will heal to 75% on revive
-- (Vanilla, Aegis) 4WD jeep will be added into civilian vehicles pool if Apex DLC is turned on
+- (Vanilla) 4WD jeep will be added into civilian vehicles pool if Apex DLC is turned on
 - (RHS) Fixed wrong classnames for AFRF surrender and equipment boxes
 - (3CB Factions) Switched LDF to Occupants factions section
 - (Takistan) Removed resource marker, moved initial HQ position farther from Occupant airbase